Choose Virginia's largest Medicaid health plan

-- For low-income women who are pregnant and their children
+- Low-income women who are pregnant and their children

-- For uninsured adults and families who meet income guidelines
+- Uninsured adults and families who meet income guidelines

-- For children in foster care or adoption assistance
+- Children in foster care or adoption assistance

 For children under age 19 with working parents who may not qualify for Medicaid

-A free flu vaccine can help you stay healthy
+A free flu vaccine can help with your health

 Flu season runs from October through May.
-You and your loved ones can stay protected by going for a flu vaccine, recommended for ages 6 months and older by the Centers for Disease Control and Prevention.
-Certain pharmacies offer flu vaccines through walk-in or appointment.
+You and your loved ones can stay protected by going for a flu vaccine.
+It is recommended for those ages 6 months and older by the Centers for Disease Control and Prevention.
+Certain pharmacies offer flu vaccines by walk-in or appointment.

-We want to make sure you have the health care coverage you need.
-To help you stay enrolled, here are important dates to keep in mind:
+We want to make sure you have the healthcare coverage you need.
+To help you stay enrolled, please keep these open enrollment dates in mind.

-If you’re already an Anthem member, you don’t have to do anything to stay with us.
-If you want to switch to the Anthem HealthKeepers Plus plan, learn how.
+If you’re already our member, you don’t have to do anything to stay with us.
+If you want to switch to the Anthem HealthKeepers Plus plan, Learn more.